AdobeDocs/experience-platform.en/help/tags/extensions/server/linkedin/overview.md

 ---
 title: Linkedin Conversions API event forwarding extension
-description: This Adobe Experience Platform event forwarding extension allows you to measure the performace of your Linkedin marketing campaign.
+description: This Adobe Experience Platform event forwarding extension allows you to measure the performance of your Linkedin marketing campaign.
 last-substantial-update: 2023-10-25
 ---
-# [!DNL LinkedIn] event forwarding extension
+# [!DNL LinkedIn] conversions API extension

-[[!DNL LinkedIn Conversions API]](https://learn.microsoft.com/en-us/linkedin/marketing/integrations/ads-reporting/conversions-api) extension is a conversion tracking tool that creates a direct connection between marketing data from an advertiser's server and [!DNL LinkedIn].
+[[!DNL LinkedIn Conversions API]](https://learn.microsoft.com/en-us/linkedin/marketing/integrations/ads-reporting/conversions-api) is a conversion tracking tool that creates a direct connection between marketing data from an advertiser's server and [!DNL LinkedIn].
 This enables advertisers to evaluate the effectiveness of their [!DNL LinkedIn] marketing campaigns regardless of the location of the conversion and utilize this information to drive campaign optimization.
 The [!DNL LinkedIn Conversions API] extension can help strengthen performance and decrease cost per action with more complete attribution, improved data reliability, and better optimized delivery.

 ## Prerequisites {#prerequisites}

-You must have access to the [[!DNL LinkedIn] Advertising API](https://learn.microsoft.com/en-us/linkedin/marketing/quick-start) in order to use this extension.
-Once you have access to the advertising API, you need to contact your [!DNL LinkedIn] representative to obtain access to the [[!DNL LinkedIn Conversions API]](https://learn.microsoft.com/en-us/linkedin/marketing/integrations/ads-reporting/conversions-api) extension.

-You must use [!DNL LinkedIn Campaign Manager] to establish a conversion rule after gaining access to the advertising and conversion APIs.
+You must create a conversion rule in your [!DNL LinkedIn] campaign ads account. [!DNL Adobe] recommends including "CAPI" at the beginning of the conversation rule name to set it apart from other conversion rule types you might have configured.

 ### Create a secret and a data element

-Create a new `LinkedIn` [event forwarding secret](../../../ui/event-forwarding/secrets.md).
+Create a new `LinkedIn` [event forwarding secret](../../../ui/event-forwarding/secrets.md) and provide it a unique name that signifies the authenticating member.
 This will be used to authenticate the connection to your account while keeping the value secure.

 Next, [create a data element](../../../ui/managing-resources/data-elements.md#create-a-data-element) using the [!UICONTROL Core] extension and a [!UICONTROL Secret] data element type to reference the `LinkedIn` secret you just created.